 Studies in Personal Finance Minor

-Financial Counseling and Consumer Credit (PFP 3321) is an introduction to the financial counseling process and a detailed examination of various types of consumer credit, including credit cards, consumer loans, mortgages, student loans, and an overview of consumer credit laws.
-It can be taken separately or as part of the 18-hour Studies in Personal Finance Concentration.
-It is offered via on-line delivery in the Fall, Spring, and Summer semesters.
+PFP 3321.
+Introduces students to the financial counseling process, and provides a detailed examination of various types of consumer credit, including credit cards, consumer loans, mortgages, student loans, an overview of consumer credit laws, and strategies to manage debt.
+Distance.
+F, S, SS

-Personal Finance: Managing Risks (PFP 3361) focuses on the concepts of risk management and how to plan for managing risk, including building cash reserves, investing in human capital, and purchasing insurance.
-PFP 3361 also covers employee benefits, government entitlements, and estate planning.
-It can be taken separately or as part of the 18-hour Studies in Personal Finance Concentration.
-It is offered via on-line delivery.
+PFP 3361.
+Personal Finance: Managing Risks (3).
+Focuses on the concepts of risk management and how to plan for managing risk, including building cash reserves, investing in human capital, and purchasing insurance.
+Also covers employee benefits, government entitlements, and estate planning.
+Distance.
+F, S, SS